Introduction to Stars, Galaxies, & the Universe

 Shapley noted two facts about Globular Clusters:

-- They were uniformly located above & below the Milky Way.
+- They are uniformly distributed above & below the plane of the

-- They were concentrated on the sky toward Sagittarius.
+- They are concentrated on the sky toward the direction of the

 - Estimated Globular Cluster distances from observations of their